KhaLeak/Bank-Using-MySql-COSC480/README.txt

+Required packages
+Following packages have been used in bank web app:
+ To install type the following commands into terminal
+	- npm install express
+	- npm install body-parser
+	- npm install express-xml-bodyparser
+	- npm install mongoose
+	- npm install helmet-csp
+	- npm install xss-filters
+	- npm install password-validator
+	- npm install mysql
+	- npm install bcrypt
+	- npm install https
+	- npm install sequalize

+Then navigate to createdb.sql file and paste into mysql workbench or any mysql editor

 To run type the following command in a terminal:
 $ node app.js
 Then type "https://localhost:3000" in your browser's address bar.

-Required packages
-Following packages have been used in bank web app for assignment 2:
-	- express
-	- body-parser
-	- express-xml-bodyparser
-	- mongoose
-	- helmet-csp
-	- xss-filters
-	- password-validator
-	- mysql
-	- bcrypt
-	- https

 All communication between web app and browser are implemented using XML.